 You are welcome to attend Tech Against Terrorism and GIFCT Tech Workshop in London Event

 West Africa Money now list this event called Tech Against Terrorism and GIFCT Tech Workshop in London which is taking place on .
-Our mission is Money, Business Talks And Events to help you in becoming successful.
+Our mission is Money, Business And Investments to help you in becoming successful.

 SAVE THE DATE: Tech Against Terrorism and the Global Internet Forum to Counter Terrorism - London Two-day Workshop, 10-11 December 2019

 Are you a tech professional interested in learning about how terrorist networks exploit technology and various ways tech companies are countering terrorist exploitation online?

 Are you a member of civil society or academia with expertise in counterterrorism, human rights, or tech policy who wants to share some of your research with the tech and government sector?